- Last Modified:

 |Allow conflicting updates to file extensions||

-If checked, you can create conflicts between Channels, Page Layouts and Content Layouts using alternative extensions.
-For example, if a page layout applied to a section needs a PHP extension, you can mirror content that requires a JSP extension into the section, creating a conflict.
+For example, if a Page Layout applied to a Section required a PHP extension, you can mirror content that requires a JSP extension into the Section and create a conflict.

 |Name||Sets the name of the file extension|